 RG-WPR has considered how to address the international nature of the current structure, which was requested in the action plan.
 RG-WPR is of the opinion that this question is best addressed through working methods of the study groups and should not be considered further in the implementation of the action plan for the analysis of ITU-T study group restructuring.

 Baseline text for report of the analysis of ITU-T study group restructuring alternatives has been created and is being revised after each meeting of RG-WPR.
-The most recent baseline document is available in [RGWPR-DOC1 (230419)]..
+The most recent baseline document is available in TD214r1.

-Actions requested of TSAG